bwoodsend/polycotylus/docs/source/alpine.rst

 .....................

 Alpine has a long term support release model.
-Releases are neither forwards nor backwards compatible; i.e. to support each variant, you need to build separate packages for each one. `polycotylus` supports building for Alpine ``>=3.17``.
+Releases are neither forwards nor backwards compatible; i.e. to support each release, you need to build separate packages for each one. `polycotylus` supports building for Alpine ``>=3.17``.
 Specify the target version using one of the lines below.
 No version specifier implies the latest released version. ::